geodyentertainment/CababasAI/README.md

 `DISCORD_CABABAS_TOKEN` - Your Discord bot's token. **(do not share this)**

+`ERROR_CHANNEL_ID` - The ID of the channel where the bot will attempt to log errors to.

 Here's an example of what this might look like *(these are not real keys and IDs)*:

 `Located in /.../CababasAI/.env`